taylorbell57/ExoSLAM2025_Eureka/README.md

 ## Tips

-- You don’t need a password or token — access is open by default
+- You don’t need a Jupyter password or token — access is open by default
 - Files saved in `notebooks/`, `crds_cache/`, and `data/` will persist on your machine
 - Restart the container anytime using Docker Desktop